wbingli/wbingli.github.io/README.md

 # Wenbing's Personal Blog

+## Quick Start

+Run `jekyll compose "Post Title"`

+Run `jekyll serve` to start preview

+## How to Deploy

+A Github Action is configured to build and deploy it.
+All you need is to push the change to the default branch.

+## More
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: